 Grand Teton National Park, Wyoming

 This national park in Wyoming borders the southern side of Yellowstone, and oftentimes, visitors will hit both parks in one trip.
 With the Yellowstone closures in mind, however, a trip to the Tetons alone is well worth the visit.
 Base yourself in Jackson Hole, Wyoming, for your Tetons adventures.
 It's a great town, with a Western personality all its own, and features great nightlife and restaurants.
 Be sure to make a stop at the famous Million Dollar Cowboy Bar!
 Serious mountaineers can climb the Grand Teton, but for the more tame traveler, you can take in the views at Jenny Lake inside the park and visit the picturesque barns at Mormon Row.
+(And don't miss Fora's Jackson Hole travel guide, for more inspiration.)

 Where to stay near Grand Teton National Park: The Four Seasons Jackson Hole offers all the style and service you’d expect, plus knockout Rocky Mountain views.